d2l-ai/d2l-en/chapter_introduction/index.md

 Informally, the learning process looks something like the following.
-First, grab a big collection of examples for which the features are known and select from them a random subset, acquiring the ground-truth labels for each.
+First, grab a big collection of examples for which the features are known and select from them a random subset, acquiring the ground truth labels for each.
 Sometimes these labels might be available data that have already been collected (e.g., did a patient die within the following year?) and other times we might need to employ human annotators to label the data,